 Your doctor may use the term ‘normal PSA level’.
 But there isn’t a single normal PSA level for all men, as the level naturally gets higher as you get older.
 The level also varies with the size of your prostate gland.
 The size is different from man to man and the gland also gets bigger with age.

 Your doctor will tell you what they think the normal level of PSA should be for you.
 They generally use these levels:

-- For men in their 50s, a PSA level of up to 3 nanograms per millilitre of blood (3ng/ml) is considered normal.
+- For men in their 50s, a PSA level of up to 3 nanograms per millilitre of blood (3ng/ml).

-- For men in their 60s, a PSA level of up to 4ng/ml is considered normal.
+- For men in their 60s, a PSA level of up to 4ng/ml.

-- For men aged 70 and over, a PSA level of up to 5ng/ml is considered normal.
+- For men in their 70s, a PSA level of up to 5ng/ml.